jamilbk/modernbedou.in/_posts/2014-11-11-how-to-disable-onstar.markdown

 Now, when you press the blue Onstar button, you should hear a notice about the computer failing to connect to Onstar!

 One privacy-enhanced Heavy Duty truck: check!
+Now if I could only figure out how to trash the Sirius XM radio system and get them to stop hassling me to continue service.